UEABIO/data-sci-v1/docs/02-programming-basics.md

 The [tidyverse](https://www.tidyverse.org/) is an opinionated collection of R packages designed for data science.
 All packages share an underlying design philosophy, grammar, and data structures.
 This means the functions across the tidyverse are all designed to work together and make the process of data science easier.

-### Load the tidyverse
+## Using packages

-Run the below code to load the tidyverse.
+Run the below code to load the tidyverse package.
 You can do this regardless of whether you are using your own computer or the cloud.

 ```r